lbarqueira/OOP-A-DS-Java/README.md

 Learning material regarding Java (2021 - 2022), Algorithms and Data Structures, Design Patterns;

 [The Java Tutorials](https://docs.oracle.com/javase/tutorial/index.html)
+The Java Tutorials are practical guides for programmers who want to use the Java programming language to create applications.
+They include hundreds of complete, working examples, and dozens of lessons.
+Groups of related lessons are organized into "trails".

 [University of Helsinki’s open online course (MOOC) on JAVA programming](https://java-programming.mooc.fi/)
 The course is split up into two individual courses: Java Programming I and Java Programming II.